Nikhil12321/support-vector-machine/README.md

 ## Any Pre-requisites?
 YES!
 1. **CVXopt**: This is an optimization library used for solving the quadratic programming problem that is used to make the classifier.
+Not available for Windows.
+You might want to switch to Ubuntu or any other debian distro.

-2. **Natural Language Toolkit**: This toolkit is used for various operations like stemming of words.
+2. **Natural Language Toolkit**: This toolkit is used for various operations like stemming of words. ( If you dont know what stemming is, google it.
+Really cool stuff)
 3. numpy

 These libraries have to be pre-installed